rocicorp/replicache/README.md

       db.rollbackTransaction()
       continue

     # Handle each mutation here.
-Typically this will just dipatch to the existing endpoint at mutation.path.
+Typically this will just dispatch to the handler for mutation.path.
     let err = handleMutation(mutation.path, mutation.payload)

     # For transient errors (e.g., some backend component down), stop processing the batch and tell Replicache